 Simply put, prayer is communicating with God.
 When we pray, we express our devotion to our heavenly Father.
 We also invite Him to talk to us as we talk to Him.

-Contact with God begins when we receive Jesus into our lives as Savior and Lord (John 14:6).
+Though God is at work drawing us to Himself long before we receive Jesus as Savior, relationship with Him doesn’t truly begin until the moment of salvation (John 14:6).
 Praying with a clean heart is also vital to successful prayer.
 We cannot expect God to answer our prayers if there is any unconfessed sin in our life or if we are harboring an unforgiving spirit (Psalm 66:18; Mark 11:25).

-God’s Word commands us to pray (Luke 18:1; Acts 6:4; Mark 14:38; Philippians 4:6; Colossians 4:2; 1 Timothy 2:1,2).
+God’s Word commands us to pray (Luke 18:1; Acts 6:4; Mark 14:38; Philippians 4:6; Colossians 4:2; 1 Timothy 2:1-2).

-Prayer releases God’s great power to change the course of nature, people, and nations.
+Prayer releases God’s great power to change the course of nature, people and nations.